 (8) In this section —

-“authorised person” means person authorised under subsection (1) to act as an undercover officer, which authority has not been revoked under that subsection;
+authorised person means person authorised under subsection (1) to act as an undercover officer, which authority has not been revoked under that subsection;

-“undercover officer” means person whose identity or purpose is for the time being concealed for the purpose of detecting the commission of an offence.
+undercover officer means person whose identity or purpose is for the time being concealed for the purpose of detecting the commission of an offence.

 [Section 31 amended by No. 44 of 1995 s.
 11.]